sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20211106: Added real use of ECH to ``sslapitest.c:execute_test_session()``
+  which is called a bunch of times in various ways.
+That turned up a couple more issues that've been fixed now.
+Usage here is only nominal ECH, no ECH-specific errors are tested as yet.

 - 20211102: started to add in ECH specifics to the ``make test`` target (based on stuff figured out by @niallor [here](https://github.com/niallor/openssl/tree/ECH-TEST-API-WIP) Found/fixed some bugs as a result.